Fred Hutchinson Cancer Center Summer Research

-Previous recipients have worked on projects ranging from HIV pathogenesis and design of universal influenza vaccines, to cancer immunotherapy and T-cell responses in bone marrow and stem cell transplants, to cell cycle regulation and disparities in cancer treatments.
-Funding initially came from the Howard Hughes Medical Institute.
-In 2015, a generous alumni donor stepped up to continue the partnership.
+Previous recipients have worked on projects ranging from HIV cures and design of universal influenza vaccines, to cancer immunotherapy and T-cell responses in bone marrow/stem cell transplants, targets for novel anticancer therapies, and disparities in cancer treatments.
+Funding initially came from the Howard Hughes Medical Institute and has continued with generous support of alumni and an endowed science research gift.

 In addition to completing a mentored research project, interns participate in professional development workshops designed to facilitate preparation of competitive applications to graduate/medical school.